rezaarifandee/dotfiles/README.md

 My linux dotfiles for my fast machines (>2.0 GHz).

 # Installation
-Run install.sh to install the config files to your home directoru.
+Run install.sh to install the config files to your home directory.
 >./install.sh

 # Screenshots